Yerassylzh/pixel-vanguard/Documents/GDD/GDD - GameScene Technical.md

 **Spawning Rules:**
 - Enemies spawn at the **edges of the camera view** (off-screen)
+- **Validity Check:** Spawner checks for colliders to prevent spawning in isolated/blocked areas
 - Spawn rate increases over time based on difficulty curve
 - Enemy types weighted by current game time